MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-event-hubs-enhanced.md

 1. You see that the Event Hubs source is added to your eventstream on the canvas in the **Edit** mode.
 To implement this newly added Azure event hub, select **Publish** on the ribbon.

     :::image type="content" source="./media/add-source-azure-event-hubs-enhanced/publish.png" alt-text="Screenshot that shows the editor with Publish button selected.":::
-1. After completing these steps, the Azure event hub is available for visualization in the **Live view**.
+1. After you complete these steps, the Azure event hub is available for visualization in the **Live view**.

     :::image type="content" source="./media/add-source-azure-event-hubs-enhanced/live-view.png" alt-text="Screenshot that shows the editor in the live view.":::
 ## Related content